Daniel Scott (American football): College career

 Scott redshirted his true freshman season with the California Golden Bears.
 He played primarily as a reserve and on special teams during his redshirt freshman and sophomore seasons.
 As a redshirt senior he led the team with 82 tackles and intercepted three passes.
 Scott used the extra year of eligibility granted to college athletes due to the COVID-19 pandemic and returned to Cal for a sixth season.
 In his final season he recorded 85 tackles with three interceptions, seven passes defended, and three forced fumbles.

 Professional career

 Scott was selected in the fifth round, 158th overall, of the 2023 NFL draft by the Indianapolis Colts.
 In OTAs, Scott suffered a torn anterior cruciate ligament (ACL) and was placed on season–ending injured reserve on June 14, 2023.
 Scott suffered his second straight season-ending injury at OTAs in May 2024, rupturing his Achilles tendon during practice.
 He was placed on injured reserve for the second straight year on June 6, 2024.

+On August 30, 2026, Scott was waived by the Colts as part of final roster cuts and re-signed to the practice squad the next day.